michali123/Tindog-Website/README.md

 TinDog - A Tinder for Dogs! <br>
-Landing Page Webstie implemeting bootstrap librareis, CSS and HTML.
+Landing Page Webstie implemeting bootstrap, CSS and HTML.